FanAndSwordGit/FanAndSwordFansite/docs/index.md

 icon: fontawesome/solid/house-chimney
 ---

-# Welcome to Fan & Sword!
+# :crossed_swords: Welcome to Fan & Sword!

 The unofficial fansite for all things Avatar!